Home :: Rules

 - The qualifier : your first 100 targets in the SA DTL Trap Championship are used to determine if you are in the top shooters per category (see below) who will go on to shoot the Mackintosh Team Final (this is a sub-event in the Mackintosh Championship).
 Please note there is not a Colt team.

-- The Mackintosh Championship : the Mackintosh Championship (also known as “the Mackintosh Final”) is a sub-event in the Mackintosh Championship and is used to determine the final team placings.
+- The Mackintosh Championship includes the Team Event : the Mackintosh Team Event is a sub-event in the Mackintosh Championship and is used to determine the final team placings.

 The top shooters per category are selected from their first 100 targets shot in the SA DTL Trap as follows: